RichardLitt/osmt-extension/README.md

 online, by hiding the Facebook chat bar (clicking in the lower right corner.)
 Or you can comment out the code, if you're keen on js.

+I did this as an experiment, before I knew JS, so it's not perfect.
+Could be done a lot better in jQuery, most likely.
+There's some weird issue I haven't solved yet with the cover - if you've got a solution that is pure javascript, let me know.
+This is why there are multiple folders.

 Installation instructions
 -------------------------

 To install:

- * Download drought.zip.
-I have a 13" Macbook - 1220x800.
-You might have a 15" - get the 1440x900 version, in that case.
- * Unpack it.
+ * Download the appropriate drought folder, or just fork the whole repo.
  * Go to chrome://extensions in the browser, and click "Load unpacked extensions...".
+ * Load the folder in.
- * Enable or disable as desired.
+ * Enable or disable as desired, when desired.
+This makes it harder than a simple button would.
  * Go to Facebook.
  * Press refresh.
  * Enjoy.